backdrop/backdrop-issues/procedures/docs/backdrop-weekly-meeting.md

 Link to this document: http://bit.ly/1UvUEKY

 ## Are you qualified to run a meeting?

+* Are you even a little bit passionate about Backdrop CMS?
 * Are you comfortable guiding your friends and colleagues through an agenda?
-* Are you at least a  little bit passionate about Backdrop CMS?

 If you said yes to both of these questions, then yes, you are qualified to run a meeting!